Google Analytics tags

 Original OEM Premium Door Speaker Cover

-For the rear original Premium Sound speakers getting an original raw speaker component is done through a dealer.
+For the rear original Premium Sound speakers, getting an original raw speaker component is done through a dealer.
 Online Sunnyside Porsche Parts seems to have good pricing on original speaker replacement parts with the original driver's attachment holes that line up with the original housing frame.
-I chose to instead replace the internal rear raw speaker driver with a generic aftermarket 4” coaxial one and disconnected the existing tweeter.
-I had to drill new speaker mounting
+I chose to instead replace the internal rear raw speaker drivers with

 Original rear deck Hi-Fi option speakers.

-holes in the existing rectangular assembly and calk the edges to seal the new speaker frame once the speaker was screwed to the fixture.
-Remounted on the rear deck the assembly looks OE stock now.
-Much like the OE speakers this rear speaker setup really adds only mid-high tones due to the acoustic limitations of the rear deck mounting position.
+holes in the existing rectangular assemblies to mount the new raw speakers.
+Remounted to the rear deck, the assembly looks original to the car.
+Much like the OE speakers, this rear speaker setup really adds only mid-high tones due to the acoustic limitations of the rear deck mounting position.

 The original Nokia amp also had an option for a Digital Signal Processor (DSP)